How to calculate the braking force

 The weight of the vehicle affects the amount of force required to bring it to a stop.
 A heavier vehicle will require more braking force to overcome its inertia and come to a complete stop compared to a lighter vehicle.
 This is because the braking force needs to exceed the inertia of the vehicle in order to decelerate it and bring it to a stop.

-See also How to remove quick add on snapchat
+See also How to grow jerusalem artichokes

 The weight of a vehicle can be determined through various methods, such as using a weighbridge or consulting the vehicle’s specifications provided by the manufacturer.
 It is important to have an accurate understanding of the vehicle’s weight in order to calculate the braking force effectively.